 You certainly can't put a respirator on and go to a restaurant.

-Bars, it's even gets tougher.
+Bars, it even gets tougher.

-I mean, you're in each other's face.
+Highly concentrated areas, I mean, you're in each other's face.

 I don't really go to bars, so that's not a problem for me, but it's a problem for bar owners and bartenders and waitresses and waiters.

-Well, we that's why we've got to get this down fast.
+That's why we've got to get this down fast.

 We have, you know, millions of N95 masks are continuing to be manufactured.

-We'll build up our national stockpile, but it could also be used to get Americans back out working and and going out again safely.
+We'll build up our national stockpile, but it could also be used to get Americans back out working and going out again safely.

-Millions of medical gowns and gloves, that's true.
+Millions of medical gowns and gloves.

 Thank God they didn't fill those beds.